gemc/docs/webPage/source/documentation/releases/roadmap.rst

     - A user-defined **voltage** function produces a voltage value for a given asked time ✅

-- Output format to match the FADC composite banks of the JLab data acquisition group. ✅
+- Output format to match the FADC composite banks of the JLab data acquisition group✅

 - GDML factory ✅